Who We Are

 Dolphin Project has achieved many important victories for dolphins over the years.
-We brought the world’s attention to the brutal drive hunts taking place along the coast of Taiji, Japan, as seen in the 2009 Academy Award-winning feature documentary “The Cove,” we successfully negotiated for an end to the dolphin slaughter in the Solomon Islands and we continue to raise awareness that captivity is a cruel and outdated practice.
+We brought the world’s attention to the brutal drive hunts taking place along the coast of Taiji, Japan, as seen in the 2009 Academy Award-winning feature documentary “The Cove.”
+We successfully shut down the barbaric traveling dolphin circus in Indonesia.
+We have negotiated for an end to the dolphin slaughter in the Solomon Islands.
+And, we continue to raise awareness that captivity is a cruel and outdated practice.

-Ric O’Barry has been working towards these goals for over 47 years, and continues his quest to put an end to dolphin suffering.
+Dolphin Project Founder/Director Ric O’Barry has been working towards these goals for over 52 years, and continues his quest to put an end to dolphin suffering.
 Since 1970, when Ric attempted to free a captive dolphin in Bimini, he has since readapted and/or released over 20 dolphins back into the wild.

 You Can Help Protect Dolphins Today

 Dolphin Project is the longest-running anti-captivity dolphin welfare organization in the world.
 Earth Day 2020 marked 50 years of defending dolphins: See highlights from the past 50 years.